Dirk Pohlmann: Mengeles Erben ("Mengele's Heirs"),

+Täuschung – Die Methode Reagan ("Deception - Reagan's method")

 In accordance with the program information about the film given by ARD, Ronald Reagan considered the secret warfare of the United States during the Cold War to be of paramount importance in 1981.
 The "Committee for Deceptive Operations" was one of the crucial instruments employed in the battle against the Soviet Union, alongside the arms race.

 Gas pipelines were sabotaged using implanted computer chips and trojans, and aerial and naval maneuvers were executed in front of the Soviet Union's primary base in Murmansk.
 The overarching objective of these actions was to create uncertainty and humiliation, all while demonstrating strength and technological superiority.

 The film also addresses the sabotage of the diplomatic efforts made by Olof Palme, Willy Brandt, and Egon Bahr.
 It analyzes covert operations aimed at reinforcing the public perception of an allegedly aggressive Soviet Union, undermining the peace initiatives of Swedish Prime Minister Olof Palme, and binding neutral Sweden as an "aircraft carrier" to NATO.

 Author Wolfgang Bittner characterizes the film as "highly informative and horrifying," noting its coverage of various other covert operations conducted by the United States.
 Bittner also mentions the employment of "hybrid warfare" to weaken Soviet industry.
 In mid-1982, this strategy resulted in the explosion of the Jamal Pipeline in Siberia, one of the largest non-nuclear explosions in the world.
 The assassination of Olof Palme is also linked to this USA strategy, as well as efforts to discredit Gorbachev.